 The Window Trail spends the first half of the five miles descending into the Basin to see the base of the Window and the second half climbing back up out of the Basin.
 Our son had already demonstrated that he was tired, but we fed them healthy snacks and then headed out in the 34-degree temperatures (the sun was deceptively warm) to hike all five miles.

 The kids were troopers, but the cold fingers and tired bodies (not the mention that we were approaching their standard lunchtime) led to a near meltdown by kids and mom alike (mine fueled by the impending kid meltdown).
 After I had snapped at our son for dropping his hiking stick four times in quick succession, Jeff pulled me aside and reminded me that I was dealing with a tired and most likely hungry little boy (who has been a walking Snickers commercial since birth).
 I humbled myself to talk to him and ask him what he wanted to do.
-The hike was beautiful, but we over a half a mile away from the end of the hike and then we would still have to climb out of the basin.
+The hike was beautiful, but we were over half a mile away from the end of the hike and then we would still have to climb out of the basin.
 He didn’t want to ruin our anniversary and just wanted me to be happy.

 Mommy Sarah took over for Adventurer Sarah.
 I assured him that he wasn’t ruining our anniversary, and we turned around and back up the trail.